We are committed to ensuring we have a safe and clean environment for all residents and visitors to this borough.

 - How do I report dog fouling problems?

-Please see link to report dog fouling or telephone 01256 844844.
-The council provides a dog warden service to deal with dog related matters.
+Please use our online report dog fouling form.
+We have a dog warden service to deal with dog related matters.
 This includes enforcement of dog fouling laws.
 Dog mess is now regarded as litter under the Environmental Protection Act so dog mess can be placed in any waste bin.

 - How can I report a dead animal and will you remove it?

-Phone 01256 844844 or email firstname.lastname@example.org.
 Large wild animals, such as deer, fox and badger will be removed from the highway and public open spaces within one working day of receiving a report.
 Smaller animals, such as rabbits, pigeons or pheasants, will not be removed.
-Dead domestic pets will be collected, scanned for evidence of micro chipping and kept for 24 hours to allow owners to collect them, should they wish.
+Dead domestic pets will be collected, scanned for evidence of micro chipping and kept for 24 hours to allow owners to collect them.